-- The amount of sediment: measured by taking samples of stream water over time. - The amount of rainfall: measured by a rain gauge.
+- The amount of sediment: measured by taking 100mL samples of stream water over time, and at the same place on the river, and then determining the amount of sediment in each sample. - The volume of rainfall: measured by a rain gauge and checked at predetermined intervals.

-Conditions staying the same: Same amount of water sampled, same equipment, same way of determining amount of sediment, same rain gauge.
+Conditions staying the same: Same volume of water sampled and collected in the same size shape and bottle, same way of determining amount of sediment (either by allowing the sediment of each sample to settle and then measuring depth of sediment, or by filtering the sediment, drying and weighting each amount of sediment), same rain gauge.